vecin2/em_automation/README.md

 ## Objects in context
 There is a set of objects which included whithin the template context and they provide support when writting templates.

-The objects are put into context with underscore (_) prefix this is to avoid clashing with template variables.
+The objects are put into context with underscore (_) prefix this is to avoid clashing with template variables names.

 ### _keynames
 It retrieves a list of relative ids for the key set passed.
 For example: